This article is brought to you by Aura.

 6. Shift tax burdens and reduce your tax bill

 You can also take time to lower your taxable income or push yourself into a lower tax bracket.
-Here are a few ways you can shift your tax burdens:
+Some of the best ways to lower your tax burden are to take advantage of tax credits, contribute to a 529 savings plan or retirement plan, add to your Health Savings Account (HSA), or claim charitable contributions.

 🎯 Related: What Is Credit Monitoring?
 Do You Really Need It?